Electronic design automation (EDA) software

 Emergence of EDA

-Growth, innovation, and standardization
+Growth, innovation, and EDA standardization

 The 1980s saw significant growth in electroinic design automation (EDA) driven by VLSI technology, requiring advanced EDA tools and logic synthesis tools automated high-level design conversions.
 In the 1990s, EDA advancements continued with hardware description languages (HDLs) like VHDL.
 Verilog for digital design, raised the importance of design verification with formal verification and simulation tools.